Forcing a unique minimum spanning tree and a unique shortest path

 This paper focuses on the problem of uniquely determining a solution by prescribing a subset of the solution (or of its complement).
 This concept has been extensively studied for various combinatorial problems, under several different names, such as (anti-)forcing number~\cite{AdamsMM04,AfshaniHM04,HararyKZ91,ZhangHLZ25,HararySV07}, critical sets~\cite{GhandehariHM05}, and defining sets~\cite{HatamiM05}.

 Harary, Klein, and \v{Z}ivkovi\'c~\cite{HararyKZ91} formulated the \emph{forcing number} (for perfect matchings) of a graph, which is the smallest cardinality of an edge subset such that there is exactly one perfect matching including it.
 Prior to this work, the concept has been studied in chemistry as the innate degree of freedom of a Kekul\'e structure~\cite{KleinR87} and gained attention through several studies~\cite{AdamsMM04,AfshaniHM04,ZhangHLZ25}, including a recent survey article \cite{ZhangHLZ25} on the forcing number and on its ``dual'' notion, the anti-forcing number~\cite{DengZ17}.
-From the computational perspective, the problem of computing the forcing number of an input graph is known to be \NP-hard even on bipartite graphs~\cite{AfshaniHM04}.
-Similarly, given a bipartite graph $G$ and its perfect matching $M$, it is \NP-hard to compute a smallest subset $S \subseteq M$ such that every perfect matching $M'$ of $G$ other than $M$ does not include $S$ entirely (i.e., $S \setminus M' \neq \varnothing$)~\cite{AdamsMM04}.
-Deng and Zhang~\cite{DengZ17} proved that, given a bipartite graph $G$ and its perfect matching, it is \NP-hard to compute a smallest subset $S \subseteq E(G) \setminus M$ such that $M$ is the unique perfect matching in $G - S$.
+From the computational perspective, deciding whether the forcing number of an input graph is at most $k$ is known to be \NP-complete even on bipartite graphs~\cite{AfshaniHM04}.
+Similarly, given a bipartite graph $G$ and its perfect matching $M$, it is \NP-complete to decide whether there is a subset $S \subseteq M$ of size at most $k$ such that every perfect matching $M'$ of $G$ other than $M$ does not include $S$ entirely (i.e., $S \setminus M' \neq \varnothing$)~\cite{AdamsMM04}.
+Deng and Zhang~\cite{DengZ17} proved that, given a bipartite graph $G$ and its perfect matching, it is \NP-complete to decide whether there is a subset $S \subseteq E(G) \setminus M$ of size at most $k$ such that $M$ is the unique perfect matching in $G - S$.
 In a more general context, this problem can be viewed as finding a smallest partial solution that is uniquely extended to a (complete) solution.
 Viewed from this broader perspective, the computational complexity of such problems has been investigated for various combinatorial problems, such as graph colorings~\cite{HatamiM05}, satisfiability~\cite{HatamiM05,DemaineMSWA16}, puzzles~\cite{DemaineMSWA16,KimuraKF18}, and the minimum vertex cover problem~\cite{HoriyamaKOSS24,HoriyamaSSS25,AnCCKL0S25}. \cref{tbl:summary} shows several known results.
 An important observation is that the computational complexity of (most of) these problems would be harder than that of their classical setting.